-I followed my amigos out into the bustling street, dust rising up into the air, the most humid part of the day finally at an end, cars honking and jostling for spaces as they weave around a broken down truck with gold and silver tassels hanging from the wing-mirrors.
-An old woman, bent over with age, ambled past.
-I dodged the outstretched hand of a bedraggled beggar, side-stepped a dude with the biggest handlebar moustache I had ever seen and nearly ran into a sugarcane juice cart being pushed along by a fourteen year old lad sporting a blood red tika smeared across his forehead.
+I followed my amigos out into the bustling street, dust rising up into the air, the most humid part of the day finally at an end, cars honking and jostling for spaces as they weave around a broken-down truck with gold and silver tassels hanging from the wing-mirrors.
+An old woman bent over with age, ambled past.
+I dodged the outstretched hand of a bedraggled beggar, side-stepped a dude with the biggest handlebar mustache I had ever seen and nearly ran into a sugarcane juice cart being pushed along by a fourteen-year-old lad sporting a blood-red tika smeared across his forehead.
 Horns, barking, shouting, a thousand conversations in a dozen languages; Bombay is one of the craziest places I have ever been.

 I first travelled to Bombay when I was nineteen, spending a week Couchsurfing in a hospital with a junior doctor in dorms accommodation.
 I was backpacking around India on a budget of under $10 a day and rarely spent money on anything, determined to make the experience last as long as possible.
 This time, after a month driving an ancient rickshaw across India, I had popped down to Bombay to visit some Indian friends; Charlie, Sonny and Antony.

 I was due to leave Bombay in just a few hours, travelling back up towards Rajasthan to meet my girlfriend and ex-wife, Nina, who was flying in from Iran to join me on the road.